Ab initio uncertainty quantification in scattering analysis of microscopy: Simulated studies

-The predictive RMSEs of three models on held-out time frames are plotted as histograms for simulated BM, FBM, and OU processes in Fig. \ref{fig:RMSE_model_selection} (a)-(c), where each histogram of RMSE is averaged over 10 time frames.
+The predictive RMSEs of three models on held-out time frames are plotted as histograms for simulated BM, FBM, and OU processes in Fig. \ref{fig:RMSE_model_selection} (a)-(c), where each histogram of RMSE is averaged every 10 lag times.
 The overall AvgRMSEs are shown as the horizontal lines.
-First, when the underlying process is BM (Fig \ref{fig:RMSE_model_selection} (a)), three models have almost the same RMSE at all different frames.
+First, when the underlying process is BM (Fig. \ref{fig:RMSE_model_selection}(a)), the three models have almost the same RMSE at all different frames.
 This is because BM is a special case of FBM with $\alpha=1$.
 The estimated power parameter yields $\alpha_{est}\approx 0.97$, meaning the FBM model approximately reduces to the BM model in this case.
-For the OU process, based on binomial approximation, one has $\sigma^2_{OU}(1-\rho^{\Delta t})\approx \sigma^2_{OU} (1-\rho)\Delta t$, when $1-\rho$ is close to zero.
-Thus the MSD of OU can also approximate BM relatively well when $\sigma^2_{OU} (1-\rho)\approx \sigma^2_{BM}$.
+For the OU process, using the binomial approximation, one has $\sigma^2_{OU}(1-\rho^{\Delta t})\approx \sigma^2_{OU} (1-\rho)\Delta t$, when $1-\rho$ is close to zero.
+Thus, OU can also approximate BM relatively well when $\sigma^2_{OU} (1-\rho)\approx \sigma^2_{BM}$.
 Indeed, we found $\sigma^2_{est,OU} (1-\rho_{est})\approx 0.0196$, a value close to the true sampling model from BM with the parameter $\sigma^2_{BM}=0.020$.
 When the predictive error of these three models is similar, the preferred model is BM due to its simplicity, as it contains fewer fitting parameters in its ISF.
 Second, when the true process is FBM (Fig \ref{fig:RMSE_model_selection} (b)), the fitted FBM model consistently yields a smaller predictive RMSE compared to the other two models across most held-out time frames.
 The AvgRMSE indicated by the pink solid line for FBM remains identifiably lower than the other misspecified models.
-Third, when the true process is OU (Fig \ref{fig:RMSE_model_selection} (c)), the AvgRMSE of fitted OU, plotted as the red solid line, is the smallest among the three models.
-Thus, based on the model selection criteria, we correctly select the true sampling models for all three cases.
+Third, when the true process is OU (Fig \ref{fig:RMSE_model_selection} (c)), the AvgRMSE of fitting an OU, plotted as the red solid line, is the smallest among the three models.
+Thus, we correctly select the true sampling models for all three cases using the predictive error.